Charities We’re Supporting

-Adam and Charlie have both had the pleasure of working alongside the Devon Air Ambulance team this year and have seen first hand the amazing work they do supporting the community.
-Their lessons learnt from observing decision making in stressful and austere environments will be fundamental on the row.
+Adam and Charlie have both had the pleasure of working alongside the Devon Air Ambulance team and have seen first hand the amazing work they do supporting the community.
+Their lessons learnt from observing decision making in stressful and austere environments were fundamental on both rows.

-Charlie and Adam have selected Mind as one of their charities, having seen first hand the huge impact the current pandemic has had on mental health nationally.
+Charlie and Adam selected Mind as one of their charities, having seen first hand the huge impact the current pandemic has had on mental health nationally.
 60% of adults and 68% of young people are struggling with their mental health.
 Covid-19 has had a heavy toll on the mental health of many healthcare workers with recent figures suggesting around half of doctors have emotional distress with high levels of anxiety.
-Mind are providing fantastic access to mental health support to both individuals and workplaces but are facing significant funding challenges, given that normal fundraising events are understandably cancelled.
-We are honoured to be able to give back to such a worthy cause.
+Mind are providing fantastic access to mental health support to both individuals and workplaces but are facing significant funding challenges.
+We were honoured to be able to give back to such a worthy cause.

 The Royal Devon & Exeter Charity provides services to thousands of patients every year that the NHS is unable to offer.
 This includes over 120 different funds supporting individual wards, departments or patient groups.
 We see first hand the benefits that this holistic charity has for our patients.
-Adam and Charlie have spent the last three and a half years working in the RD&E Emergency Department and the row presents a fantastic opportunity to support the hospital in delivering great care to patients during these challenging times.
+Adam and Charlie have spent many years working in the RD&E Emergency Department and the rows were a fantastic opportunity to support the hospital in delivering great care to patients during these challenging times.
 Hospitals can be a very frightening place for children, especially with everyone wearing masks; the charities current appeal is aiming to raise £450,000 to create a dedicated warm, bright and engaging space for the children and families who use our children’s services and outpatient waiting areas.